Grant Development Office

 - Assist young clinical investigators in pursuing and preparing peer reviewed research grant applications

-- Prepare Cancer Center core grant related applications
+- Prepare Moores Cancer Center core grant related applications

-- Initial contact is to be made to Dr. Sylvia Sedman, Manager, Office of Grant Development, stating the desired assistance.
+- Initial contact is to be made to Sylvia Sedman, PhD, Manager, Office of Grant Development, stating the desired assistance.
 Straightforward tasks such as information will be promptly addressed.

-- Requests for assistance in grant preparation/coordination require the approval of the director, Moores UC San Diego Cancer Center, or his delegate.
+- Requests for assistance in grant preparation/coordination require the approval of the UC San Diego Moores Cancer Center director or his delegate.

 - Requests for more involved assistance are to be made a minimum of 60 days prior to the agency submission deadline.